carloscfgos1980/ZTM-Complete_Node_Course/06.Nasa project/nasa-project/README.md

 origin: 'http://localhost:3000',
 }));

-N: Setting the client in CORS so it will not reject the get request
+N: Setting the client address in CORS so it will not reject the get request

 # Lesson 9.
 Models vs Controllers vs Routes